-Prince Avenue Christian School offers four morning and afternoon bus routes.
+(Note: please see Appendix A for COVID-19 Policy) Prince Avenue Christian School offers morning and afternoon bus routes.
 Students can ride on a daily basis if they need to use the service occasionally, or sign up as monthly riders if they expect to ride most days.
 Fees are charged for daily rides or on a monthly basis.
 Fees for bus services are listed under Financial Policies and Fees.
-Routes and pickup times could change based on demand or circumstances.
+Routes and pickup times are available at princeave.org/current-families/campus-life/bus-schedule.